SekharSunkara6/Accredian-FE-Task/README.md

 # Refer & Earn Accredian-FE task
-  This project is designed to create a captivating and responsive user interface for a refer & earn landing page, utilizing React.js.
-Our goal is to provide a visually appealing, intuitive experience for users looking to refer a course through our platform.
+  This project is designed to Create a captivating and responsive user interface for the refer & earn landing page using React js.
+The UI should be visually appealing, intuitive, and include a "Refer Now" button that triggers a popup modal with referral form for referring a course.

 # Requirements:
 1. Refer & Earn Landing Page: